sujitojha1/EVA8/Session5/README.md

 ### Code Overview

-This code aims to study the impact of various normalization techniques and L1 regularization on a CNN model trained on the CIFAR10 dataset.
+This code aims to study the impact of various normalization techniques and L1 regularization on a CNN model trained on the MNIST dataset.
 It includes the following features:

-- Data Loaders to load the CIFAR10 dataset.
+- Data Loaders to load the MNIST dataset.
 - A modularized model that provides the option to select the type of normalization to be applied, either Batch Normalization (BN), Group Normalization (GN), or Layer Normalization (LN).
 - A function to plot misclassified images to gain insight into the model's performance.
 - Plots to visualize the training and test loss and accuracy during the training process.